 Endoscopic Endonasal Surgery (EES) has a long history at the University of Pittsburgh.
 The UPMC Center for Cranial Base Surgery helped pioneer minimally invasive approaches to the skull base and brain more than two decades ago and is now one of the busiest centers in the world for endoscopic treatment of pituitary tumors and tumors of the cranial base.

-Paul Gardner, MD, Carl Snyderman, MD, MBA, Elizabeth Tyler-Kabara, MD, PhD, and Eric Wang, MD, comprise a team of experts in this field, advancing it through clinical outcomes studies, in-depth anatomical study and an international training program.
+Paul Gardner, MD, Carl Snyderman, MD, MBA, Georgios Zenonos, MD, and Eric Wang, MD, comprise a team of experts in this field, advancing it through clinical outcomes studies, in-depth anatomical study and an international training program.

 The concept of team surgery has allowed our center to expand the role of the Endoscopic Endonasal Approach (EEA) to include all pituitary tumors, regardless of size or invasiveness, and to access tumors of the skull base from the frontal sinus all the way down to the upper cervical spine and out to the cavernous sinus, Meckel’s cave, jugular foramen and beyond.